×

 • They do not tarnish or corrode as time goes on.

-• To complement the style of your home, wooden windows can be made in any size or colour.
+• To complement the style of your home, wooden windows can be made in any size or color.

-• Because wood doesn’t conduct heat well, wooden windows and doors use less energy than aluminium ones.
+• Because wood doesn’t conduct heat well, wooden windows and doors use less energy than aluminum ones.

 • If treated properly, wooden windows will last much longer and can assist in boosting the worth of any property they are installed.